amirJalilehvand/classic-online-shop/README.md

 # classic-shop
+run "npm install"

-first you have to use "npm install" then you have to edit the MONGO_URI variable according to the coments and then run "npm start" and use the app
+attention: you have to edit the MONGO_URI variable and enter your own mongoDb Account username, password and database name, according to the coments

+run "npm start" and use the app